Force, Displacement & Bloody Knuckles

 3. Impact Loading.

-These are not absolutes in any way, but we’ll use the concepts of each for perspective.
+These are not absolutes in any way, but we will use the concepts of each for perspective.

 Applied Force Without Regard To Displacement